 Plan - The class teacher and special educational needs coordinator (SENCO) will plan how to support the child.
-They consider what outcomes they want to achieve.
+This will be written on a learning passport as targets or highlighted on a monitor plan to show adaptions Hemington put in place.
+The teacher will consider what outcomes they want to achieve.
 They involve the child and their parents or carers and agree a review date.